shaneikennedy/jdd/content/blog/git-intro/index.md

 So our git history looks like the git log --graph above, and you **know** it was your PR that is taking down production right now.
 There's probably a lot to learn from this, and you should take the time to learn, but not right now.
 Right now it's time to get things back to being stable.
 You need to _revert_ this commit.

 As always, changes that you want in master/main need to go through an approval/PR process.
-Start by createing a new branch and then lets revert:
+Start by createing a new branch and then let's revert:

 ``` shell
 git-intro git/main